Mexico: When drug violence 'turns into terrorism' | DW | 15.11.2019

 Immediately after this admission, I drew attention to the fact that this surrender by the government will have grave consequences for Mexican society.
 All 120 million Mexicans are officially hostages of organized crime.

-The government tries to explain the release of "El Chapo" Guzman's son, Ovidio Guzman, on 30 October.
+The government tries to explain the release of "El Chapo" Guzman's son, Ovidio Guzman Lopez, on 30 October.

 The president all smiles at baseball game